 A positive experience no doubt leads to better retention, increased customer acquisition and more revenue overall.
 However, when it comes to customer service technologies and the tools available today, it seems that there’s always some sort of shortfall.
 Chat systems being offline, self-service not being easy to use, tweets having a long response time, mobile apps not having the right features; the list goes on.
 Given these shortcomings, consumers are encouraged to go back to the phone channel to seek service.

 The easiest way to reach a representative, and sometimes the quickest way to get an answer, is by calling a contact center.
 However, the downfall is dealing with long hold times which ultimately ruin the customer experience.
-Offering a call-back to customers on hold not only improves consumer perception, but also reduces abandonment rates and lowers cost-per-call.
+Offering a call-back to customers on hold not only improves customer perception but also reduces abandonment rates and lowers cost-per-call.
 This makes call-back solutions a win-win for any contact center.